 - We observed people were comfortable with the staff who supported them, approaching them freely to interact or indicate a need.
 People received consistency of care from staff who knew them well and developed good relationships with them.
-A relative told us, "The staff know [my family member] well, better than anyone I would say." - Staff were kind, caring, respectful and patient in their interactions with people.
-We observed this and relatives also confirmed this. - Staff understood the best ways to communicate with people and we observed they understood people's body language and gestures.
+One person told us, "I like the staff, they are my favourite people." - Staff were kind, caring, respectful and patient in their interactions with people.
+We observed this and people also confirmed this. - Staff understood the best ways to communicate with people and we observed they understood people's body language and gestures.
 Detailed information was in people's care plans for staff to refer to. - Staff told us, and we observed, they were not rushed and had time to engage with people, providing meaningful care. - Staff received training in equality and diversity and understood people's religious, cultural and social needs.
 People were provided with food from their own cultures where they wanted this.